1newstar/OracleScripts/Docs/sources/DatabaseHandover.rst

 Oraenv
 ------

 Windows has no concept of the ``oraenv`` utility, so we have to do it manually.
-(See below for a script.)
+(See below for a useful script that pretty much emulates ``oraenv`` as found on Unix systems.)

 .. code-block:: batch